zdypro888/icrypto/README.md

 # icrypto
-apple iOS system crypto framework
+apple iOS system crypto framework(grpc or resultFul api) see docs/crypto.swagger.json

-any question telegram: @dxxlabc
+telegram: @dxxlabc

+drm only work for A7(SEP)